 So much of our lives for the next year, and beyond, is held within this simple, unassuming cardboard box.

-It is within the packets... within the monthly sections... within Bertie that much of our growing year is contained.
+It is within the packets... within the monthly sections... within Bertie that much of our growing year is held.
 The seeds in each packet, and each monthly section, will barely ever see the light of day.
-As they sit in the darkness of their packaging they are really just waiting for the dappled darkness of soil and compost.
-You see, it is these seeds that will germinate and grow and produce food for our table.
-Some will need to burst into flower before giving up their taste-filled offerings; others will just be resplendent in their leafy, luscious green goodness; and some we will know little about until they're pulled from the ground and their lengthy tap root or bulbous tubers are revealed to the sun or rain drenched world.
+As they sit in the darkness of their packaging they're really just waiting for the dappled darkness of soil... or compost... and moisture... and sunlight.
+You see, it's these seeds that will germinate and grow and produce food for our table.
+Some will need to burst into flower before giving up their taste-filled offerings; others will just be resplendent in their luscious, leafy green goodness; the rest we'll know little about until they're pulled from the ground and their lengthy tap root or bulbous tubers are revealed to the sun or rain drenched world.

 A Guernsey Gardener in London, Day 24